Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2-Game_Theory-slides.md

 <li class="fragment">Con: A certain lack of realism.</li>
 <li class="fragment">In any case: Modeling a strategic situation always entails a tradeoff between tractability and realism.</li>
 </ul>

+Notes:

+- Need to explain what we mean by lack of realism:
+- Often people have more choices than we model.
+- Often people take other things into consideration when making choices than the model allows.
+- Often people know more/less than we assume.
+- How to resolve the tradeoff between tractability and realism is often subjective and depends on the taste of the modeler.

 ---